Community safety privacy notice - Privacy notices

 What personal information do we collect?

-• Criminal convictions or criminal behaviour
+• Criminal background [criminal convictions or criminal behaviour]

-• The organisation collects this information in a variety of ways.
+We collect this information in a variety of ways.
 For example, via online forms and/or partnership working with other public authorities and partners.

 Why do we process personal data?